Wondering what to expect after an internal capsule stroke?

 6. Visual Impairments

 Damage to the retrolenticular segment of the internal capsule affects the optic radiation fibers.

 Individuals often experience visual impairments like hemianopia (losing half your visual field) and quadrantanopia (losing a quarter of your visual field).

 Rehabilitation After Internal Capsule Stroke

-Rehabilitation after internal capsule stroke requires an individualized approach and will depend on what kind of side effects you experience.
+Rehabilitation after internal capsule stroke requires an individualized approach and will depend on what kind of secondary effects you experience.

 Although every stroke is unique, recovery from any type of stroke ultimately relies on neuroplasticity.